-Decelerators/parachutes used during training and testing activities are classified into four different categories based on size: small, medium, large, and extra-large (Table 3.0-21).
-Aircraft-launched sonobuoys and lightweight torpedoes (such as the MK 46 and MK 54) use nylon decelerators/parachutes ranging in size from 18 to 48 in. in diameter (small).
-The majority of the decelerators/parachutes in the small size category are smaller (18 in.) cruciform shape decelerators/parachutes associated with sonobuoys (Figure 3.0-1).
+Decelerators/parachutes used during training and testing activities are classified into four different categories based on size: small, medium, large, and extra-large; extra-large are not proposed for use in the MITT Study Area (Table 3.0-23).
+Aircraft-launched sonobuoys and lightweight torpedoes (such as the MK 46 and MK 54) use nylon decelerators/parachutes ranging in size from 18 to 48 inches in diameter (small).
+The majority of the decelerators/parachutes in the small size category are smaller (18 inches) cruciform shape decelerators/parachutes associated with sonobuoys (Figure 3.0-2).
 Illumination flares use medium decelerators/parachutes, up to approximately 19 ft. in diameter.
 Both small- and medium-sized decelerators/parachutes are made of cloth and nylon, many with weights attached to their short attachment lines to speed their sinking.
-At water impact, the decelerator/parachute assembly is expended and sinks away from the unit.
-The decelerator/parachute assembly may remain at the surface for 5-15 seconds before the decelerator/parachute and its housing sink to the seafloor, where it becomes flattened (Environmental Sciences Group, 2005).
+At water impact, the decelerator/parachute assembly may remain at the surface for 5-15 seconds before the decelerator/parachute and its housing sink to the seafloor, where it becomes flattened (Environmental Sciences Group, 2005).
 Once settled on the bottom the canopy may temporarily billow if bottom currents are present.

-Table 3.0-21: Size Categories for Decelerators/Parachutes Expended During Training and Testing Activities
+Table 3.0-23: Size Categories for Decelerators/Parachutes Expended During Training and Testing Activities

 Size Category Diameter (ft.)
-Associated Activity Small 1.5-6 Air-launched sonobuoys, lightweight torpedoes, and drones (drag decelerator/parachute) Medium 19 Illumination flares Large 30-50 Drones (main decelerator/parachute) Extra-large 82 Drones (main decelerator/parachute)
+Associated Use Small 1.5-6 Air-launched sonobuoys, lightweight torpedoes, and drones (drag decelerator/parachute) Medium 19 Illumination flares Large 30-50 Drones (main decelerator/parachute)

-Figure 3.0-1: Sonobuoy Launch Depicting the Relative Size of a Small Decelerator/Parachute
+Figure 3.0-2: Sonobuoy Launch Depicting the Relative Size of a Small Decelerator/Parachute

-Aerial targets (drones) use large (between 30 and 50 ft. in diameter) and extra-large (82 ft. in diameter) decelerators/parachutes (Figure 3.0-2).
-Large and extra-large decelerators/parachutes are also made of cloth and nylon, with suspension lines of varying lengths (large: 40-70 ft. in length [with up to 28 lines per decelerator/parachute]; extra-large: 82 ft. in length [with up to 64 lines per decelerator/parachute]).
+Aerial targets (drones) use large (between 30 and 50 ft. in diameter) decelerators/parachutes (Figure 3.0-3).
+Large decelerators/parachutes are also made of cloth and nylon, with suspension lines of varying lengths (40-70 ft. in length [with up to 28 lines per decelerator/parachute]).
 Some aerial targets also use a small drag parachute (6 ft. in diameter) to slow their forward momentum prior to deploying the larger primary decelerator/parachute.
 Unlike the small- and medium-sized decelerators/parachutes, drone decelerators/parachutes do not have weights attached and may remain at the surface or suspended in the water column for some time prior to eventual settlement on the seafloor.

-Figure 3.0-2: Aerial Target (Drone) with Parachute Deployed
+Figure 3.0-3: Aerial Target (Drone) with Parachute Deployed

-Table 3.0-22 shows the number of decelerators/parachutes analyzed in the 2015 MITT Final EIS/OEIS and the number proposed in this SEIS/OEIS.
+Table 3.0-24 shows the number of decelerators/parachutes analyzed in the 2015 MITT Final EIS/OEIS and the number proposed in this SEIS/OEIS.